pdjr-archive/venus-signalk-tank-service/README.md

 ## Background

 Support for tank monitoring in Venus OS is fundamentally broken.
-Inexplicably, Victron's low-level code ignores CAN/N2K tank instance numbers, substituting them with the sensor device's own instance number.
-Since the Victron strategy is to associate each tank sensor with a dbus service, the consequence is that data from multiple tanks appears in Venus as a single dbus service.
+The low-level code implementing CAN/N2K tank data recovery assumes one tank sensor device per physical tank and generates a dbus tank service besed on this assumption.

+For multi-channel tank sensor devices Venus discards individual tank sensor instance numbers and consolidates data from all tank sensors under the tank device instance number, leading to a single dbus tank service delivering data from multiple tanks.

-In the absence of any tank instance numbers, disaggregation of the composite data is at best problematic and for non-trivial tank installations infeasible.
+The absence of any tank sensor instance numbers means that disaggregation of the composite data is at best problematic and, for non-trivial tank installations, infeasible.

-Even so, there have been a number of attempts at implementing fixes and work-arounds in Venus, mostly relying on the spurious association of fluid type and tank level which allows the disaggregation of the composite data if one allows no more than one tank of any fluid type. kwindrem's ("repeater")[https://github.com/kwindrem/SeeLevel-N2K-Victron-VenusOS] project follows this approach by:
+Even so, there have been a number of attempts at implementing fixes and work-arounds in Venus.
+Mostly these rely on the spurious association of fluid type and tank level which only allows the disaggregation of the composite data if one allows no more than one tank of any fluid type. kwindrem's ("repeater")[https://github.com/kwindrem/SeeLevel-N2K-Victron-VenusOS] project follows this approach by:

-1. disaggregating the garbled data and creating one dbus service for each identified tank, and
+1. disaggregating the garbled data and creating a dbus service for each unique fluid type, and
 2. tweaking the Venus GUI so that data from the new dbus services is displayed nicely and data from the garbled, original, service is ignored.